 But the Chase Freedom offers one thing that the card_name doesn’t: an introductory intro_apr_rate,intro_apr_duration.
 The introductory APR applies to both balance transfers and purchases, making the card_name a useful option for consolidating higher-interest credit card debt or financing purchases over a longer term.
-If you transfer a balance from another card, you’ll pay a balance transfer fee of balance_transfer_fees.
+If you transfer a balance from another card, you’ll pay a balance transfer intro fee of either $5 or 3% of the amount of each transfer, whichever is greater, on transfers made within 60 days of account opening. (then balance_transfer_fees).
 Just be sure to pay off any balance transfers and purchases before the end of the introductory APR period, when the normal APR will apply.

 Foreign transaction fee winner